AndrewSazonov/CrysView/README.md

 Qt.createQmlObject('import QtQuick3D
                     InstanceListEntry {}')
 ```
-It works faster (?) compared to `Repeater3D`.
-Need more detailed analysis.
+It works much faster compared to `Repeater3D`.
+Quick update for up to 1000-2000 of atoms.
+However, it needs more detailed analysis.